iamlydiatam/Investigate-A-Movie-Dataset/README.md

 # Investigate-A-Movie-Dataset
-I analyzed a movie dataset using Python libraries NumPy, pandas, and Matplotlib and then communicated findings about it.
+From Udacity Nanodegree: I analyzed a movie dataset using Python libraries NumPy, pandas, and Matplotlib and then communicated findings about it.